 If you can produce bakery products that excite a big enough audience, you can quickly build a loyal customer base for your baking business.

 When considering the cost of ingredients used to make bread, you’d think it would be easy to succeed with a home bakery.
-But, to make a reasonable living from running your own bakery business is a challenge! average revenue
+But making a reasonable living from running your bakery business is a challenge!

 Let’s say you have factored in your ingredient and utility costs.
-You’re baking bread in full ovens to maximise efficiency too so you’ll be earning around £2 out of a £3 loaf.
+You’re baking bread in full ovens to maximise efficiency.
+You’ll make around £2 gross profit from a £3 loaf.

 To generate the average revenue to make yourself the average wage in the UK of £31,772, you’ll have to make a lot of dough each day!